 Kellogg (K) Gains But Lags Market: What You Should Know

-Wall Street will be looking for positivity from Kellogg as it approaches its next earnings report date.
+Investors will be hoping for strength from Kellogg as it approaches its next earnings release.
 The company is expected to report EPS of $0.96, down 11.93% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $3.76 billion, up 3.91% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $3.76 billion, up 3.82% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for Kellogg.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for Kellogg.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.1% higher.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.05% higher.
 Kellogg is currently sporting a Zacks Rank of #3 (Hold).

 The Food - Miscellaneous industry is part of the Consumer Staples sector.
-This group has a Zacks Industry Rank of 162, putting it in the bottom 36% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 168, which puts it in the bottom 34% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report